kapil-0455/kapil-0455/README.md

 ### 🌟 About Me

-🎓 I'm Mayank Garg, a passionate developer and creator focused on building modern, responsive, and functional digital experiences.
+🎓 I'm Kapil, a passionate developer and creator focused on building modern, responsive, and functional digital experiences.
-💻 I love exploring new tech, especially web & IoT fusion, and enjoy turning ideas into real-world projects.
+💻 I love exploring new tech and enjoy turning ideas into real-world projects.
 🌍 I believe in collaboration, open-source, and continuous growth.

 ---

 ### 🔥 What I’m Up To

-- 🔭 Working on **eGovFix** – A centralized portal for updating government documents
-- 🌱 Learning **React Native**, **Databases**, and exploring **Data Analytics**
+- 🌱 Learning **React Native**, **Databases**.
-- 🤝 Looking to collaborate on **Game Dev & Open Source**
+- 🤝 Looking to collaborate on ** Open Source**
 - 💬 Ask me about **JavaScript**, **Node.js**, **Java**, **ESP32**
 - 🚀 Exploring **DevOps**, **CI/CD**, and backend scalability
 - ⚡ Fun fact: _I'm chill by nature, but serious about code._